cllckn/database-management-systems/module4/README.md

 ### **Database Operations with Java and PostgreSQL**

+Java applications can seamlessly interact with PostgreSQL databases using the JDBC driver.
+JDBC is a standard API that enables Java programs to connect to and perform operations on relational databases like PostgreSQL.
-By using the JDBC driver, Java applications can interact with PostgreSQL databases, allowing efficient data retrieval, manipulation, and transaction management.
+It provides a robust framework for efficient data retrieval, manipulation, and transaction management.

 The **PostgreSQL JDBC driver** can be downloaded from:
 [https://jdbc.postgresql.org](https://jdbc.postgresql.org)